pushkarg01/Portfolio/README.md

 ### 🎨 <ins>Blender</ins>

 #### 3D Fantasy Sword <a id="3d-fantasy-sword-model"></a>
 - **Description**: This project features a highly detailed 3D sword model created in Blender, set within a realistic cave environment.
-The sword is designed with intricate details, realistic materials, and polished textures, making it suitable for use in games, animations, or cinematic renders.
-The cave environment is built with natural rock formations, dynamic lighting, and atmospheric effects.
+The sword is designed with intricate details, realistic materials, and polished textures, making it suitable for games, animations, or cinematic renders.
+The cave environment has natural rock formations, dynamic lighting, and atmospheric effects.
 - **Features**:
   ✅ Basic Modeling, Editing, and Animation
   ✅ Realistic Materials & Textures